 2. Time Tracking

 Even if you’re running your business solo, at some point you will need to track time, either your own for a contract, or freelancers for their contract with you.
 You can track those hours on paper and invoice them, but using a time tracking app lets you generate reports and include them with your invoice to verify the hours you worked.
-This helps create transparency with your clients and keeps professional relationships profession.
+This helps create transparency with your clients and keeps relationships professional.

 You can also use time trackers to keep yourself honest.
 Want to know how much time you spent on social media this week?
 Make it a project in your time tracker and click it on every time you log in.